BleekerLab/protocols/bioassays/thrips_toxicity_assay.md

 2. Take a 1.5cm diameter leaf disc from the accession of interest (leaf disk area = 1.77cm2)
 3. Place the leaf disc in the well with the adaxial side ("upper side of the leaf") upwards.
 4. Place one larvae per well onto each leaf disc.
 5. Place a 10mm Whatman filter paper (ref.
-WHA10016508) onto a glass dish on ice and add 20µl of liquid to the filter paper.
-Depending on the condition:
+WHA10016508) onto a glass dish.
+Depending on the condition prepare:
-  *  Untreated: 20µl of water
+  *  Untreated: no treatment.
-  *  Mock: 5µl of 100% acetone mixed with 15µl of water
+  *  Mock: 10µl of 100% acetone.
   *  1µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of acetone 100%.
-Once solubilized, it is mixed with 15µl of water.
+This dry extract is then resuspended in 10µl of acetone 100%.
-  *  10µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of acetone 100%.
-Once solubilized, it is mixed with 15µl of water.
+  *  10µg: a volume necessary for 10µg of 2-tridecanone is dried under liquid nitrogen in ice.
+This dry extract is then resuspended in 10µl of acetone 100%.
-  *   100µg: a volume necessary for 1µg of 2-tridecanone is dried under liquid nitrogen in ice.
-This dry extract is then resuspended in 5µl of acetone 100%.
-Once solubilized, it is mixed with 15µl of water.
+  *   100µg: a volume necessary for 100µg of 2-tridecanone is dried under liquid nitrogen in ice.
+This dry extract is then resuspended in 10µl of acetone 100%.
-Dry for 5s with nitrogen gas.
-Place one treated filter paper per well.
+Apply prepared 10ul of a treatment on 10 mm Whatman disc and dry it for 5s with nitrogen gas.
+Apply 10 ul of water on the dried disc.
+Place one treated Whatman filter paper disc per well.
-6. Seal with the sides of the 12-well plate with normal adhesive tape.
-That way, you can keep the transparent plastic lid and seal with regular tape.
+6. Close the plate with a lid.
+Seal the sides of the plate with normal adhesive tape.
+Leave 2 vents on opposite corners of the plate.
-7. Place in controlled environmental conditions (21°C,16/8 day night, 60%RH).
+7. Place at room temperature (on a lab bench).

 # Measurements
 Recordings are then done every day __until all larvae die__ or until a specified number of days (e.g. 7 days).